Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `molsurf` (Default = 0)
 :   Define the algorithm to calculate the surface area for the non-polar solvation term.

-    * 0: LCPO (Linear Combination of Pairwise Overlaps)
+    * 0: Use LCPO (Linear Combination of Pairwise Overlaps)
-    * 1: molsurf algorithm
+    * 1: Use molsurf algorithm

 `msoffset` (Default = 0)
 :   Offset to apply to the individual atomic radii in the system when calculating the `molsurf` surface.
 See the